AlDanah-QM/blog/Task3.md

 - **Countries:** Processed using a customized function, `is_it_a_nationality`, to map nationalities to countries.
 - **Dates:** Extracted and sorted by year.

-The `is_it_a_nationality` function leveraged a CSV file containing country names and demonyms to identify and map nationalities accurately, addressing the limitations of standard stemming libraries.
+The `is_it_a_nationality` function leveraged a CSV file containing country names and demonyms to identify and map nationalities accurately, addressing the limitations of standard stemming libraries, this function checks if there are any nationality extracted as a country, it find the country associated, and returns it to the extracted entities, the CSV file has all the countries and nationalities, which were extracted from this [APA](https://restcountries.com/v3.1/all).

 ### Data Organization